 Keep In Mind

 Periodic income is taxable.
-It includes interest payments from bonds, ordinary
+It includes interest payments from bonds, ordinary dividends from stock, or interest from savings accounts.

 This is important to keep in mind when trying to stay within specific tax brackets.
 They’re sometimes easy to forget.